 Allows you to enable or disable the chassis Q-Fan controller.
 Configuration options: [Disabled] [Enabled]

-The Chassis Fan Ratio item appears when you enable the Chassis Q-Fan Control feature.
+- The Chassis Fan Ratio and Chassis Target Temperature items appear when you enable the Chassis Q-Fan Control feature. - The Chassis Q-Fan function is available only on CHA FAN1.

 Chassis Fan Ratio [Auto]